Jim Michalak's Boat Designs

 Another prototype Twister is well along:

-And the first D'arcy Bryn is taped and bottom painted.
+And the first D'arcy Bryn is to the point the builder can sit and relax in it and imagine boating.
 You can follow the builder's progress at http://moffitt1.wordpress.com/ ....

 AN INDEX OF PAST ISSUES